rollchains/cosmos-evm/README.md

 # other
 - question: wasm bindings required? maybe we don't allow cw20 pairings? but does this break ERC20<->bank? we do not care about ERC20<->CW. (x/evm/client/wasm/encoder.go)
+- are tokenfactory bindings required? (so ERC20 / CW20 can be minted and handled? or does it use native bank for the pointer contract logic)